 Not to mention, when you do an analysis of the competition, it’s clear that companies with high customer satisfaction see improved brand loyalty.
 They have customers who are 8x more likely to buy new products from them, 7x more likely to repeat purchases and 15x more likely to recommend the company to their networks.

-Plus, 90% of consumers use customer service to gauge if they’ll do business with a company.
+Plus, the majority of consumers have decided not to do business with a company because of poor customer service.
 While a single, positive customer service experience makes 86% of customers willing to buy again, putting those positive service experiences on repeat throughout the entire customer journey raises revenue by 4 to 8%.

 Finally, your average agent handles 10 hostile customer calls every day.
 When your customers are satisfied, that hostility decreases.
 It signals a healthy agent work environment and agent experience.
 And when your agent experience is rock solid, agents stay in their seats, saving you from the sky-high costs of agent turnover.